 Phuket lies off the west coast of Southern Thailand in the Andaman Sea, approximately 890km from Bangkok.
-It is Thailand's largest island at 550sq km, roughly the same size as Singapore, and is surrounded by many smaller islands that add a further 70 sq km to its total land area.
+It is Thailand's largest island at 550sq km, roughly the same size as Singapore, and is surrounded by many smaller islands that add a further 70 sq. km to its total land area.
 Phuket is separated from the mainland by the Chong Pak Phra channel at its northernmost point, where a causeway connects the island to the mainland.

 Phuket has the second highest per capita income of any province in Thailand outside of Bangkok.
-Tourism has dominated the island's economy for the past two decades.
+Tourism has dominated the island's economy for the past three decades.
 Each year, over 3 million visitors arrive to enjoy Phuket's natural splendor and many amenities.
 For much of its history, Phuket's economy was based on tin mining.
 Since the fall in the demand for tin in the 1980s and restrictions placed upon tin dredging to protect the coastal waters, the industry's importance has greatly declined.